Azure Stack

 Azure Stack Pricing

-Why do Microsoft Azure Stack pricing/service charges are typically lower than Azure prices?
+Why do Microsoft Azure Stack pricing/service charges typically lower than Azure prices?
 The term “A cloud in your data center” explains that Azure Stack doesn’t avail an additional data center.
-While Azure being a cloud platform requires data center outside your organization, which includes all of the operational costs of data center.
+While Azure, being a hybrid cloud platform, requires a data center outside your organization, which includes all the operational costs of the data center.

 Subscription and Licensing of Azure Stack